duerig/laser-dewarp/README.md

   --laser-threshold LASER_THRESHOLD
                         A threshold (0-255) for lasers when calculating warp.
                         High means less reflected laser light will be counted.
+  --height-factor HEIGHT_FACTOR
+                        The curve of the lasers will be multiplied by this factor to estimate height.
+The closer the lasers are to the center of the picture, the higher this number should be.
+When this number is too low, text will be foreshortened near the spine and when it is too high, the text will be elongated.
+It should normally be between 1.0 and 5.0.
   --bilinear            Use bilinear smoothing during dewarping which is
                         better but slower.
 </pre>